Apoorvg2000/Snaptrude-Assignment-Babylon.js/README.md

 To think that I could implement this project in only 4 days (even though there are some flaws) is something I never would have imagined.

-Although there are some limitations in this project as mentioned [above](#limitations-and-bugs), I am confident that if I had 1 or 2 more days, I could have resolved the bugs.

 Thank you !!!